 1. It’s Wild!: Spring run-off and the wild-west.

-On the Yampa River, everything you see, smell, touch and hear is informed by its wildness.
+On the Yampa River, everything you see, smell, touch, and hear is informed by its wildness.
 As one of the last truly wild rivers in the west, the Yampa flows from Steamboat Springs Colorado to its confluence with the Green River in Dinosaur National Monument.
-It remains relatively un-perturbed with relatively few interruptions.
+It remains relatively unperturbed with relatively few interruptions.
 The nature of this river is just that: natural.
-When the snow melts, the river swells when the snow is gone the water slow to a trickle.
+When the snow melts, the river swells when the snow is gone the water slows to a trickle.
 While this can be unpredictable for energy production or consistency on the river, it does mean that when the water flows it is truly un-harnessed and as it has been for millennia.

 2. It’s Wild!: Cyclical systems.

-Because of a huge peak water flow followed by a sharp decline means that un-dammed rivers are much better at encouraging endemic species than dammed rivers are.
+Because a huge peak water flow followed by a sharp decline means that un-dammed rivers are much better at encouraging endemic species than dammed rivers are.
 The Yampa boasts some of the highest rates of endangered fish species anywhere on the Colorado River system due to its high rates of cobble beaches, and silty, warm water.
 Natural species of trees and shrubs tend to have a better chance of fending off invasive species like Tamarisk with natural flood cycles.
 The Cottonwood for instance requires a cyclical inundation of water and nutrient deposits to flourish.
-All of these conditions mean the more endemic species, the more likelihood the ecosystem can stay resilient and diverse.
+All of these conditions mean the more endemic species, the more likely the ecosystem can stay resilient and diverse.

 3. It’s Wild!: The Yampa meets the Green